nelvadas/GraalVM-SpringBoot-Labs/2/README.md

 By Running this simple helloworld application with GraalVM Native Technology, we can increase both sartup times and performances.

-Next, we'll try to explore various items related to Native images Technolgoie for this application.
+Next, we'll try to explore various items related to Native Image Technologie for this application.

 ---
 <a href="../3/">